isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

       company earned a TBSr Innovation award, was accepted to the YC startup school, and earned
       \$3000 of funding from the University of Minnesota Twin Cities.
 * **Interim software developer**, 21st Century Education (2015-2017)
-    * Set up a corporate server.
+    * Migrated an existing cloud server instance to server hardware.
 Installed a Linux OS and configured a firewall, VPN, and data storage system.
-Increased company security and productivity.
+Reduced overall company operation costs and increased company security.
-    * Set up a company event webpage using Jekyll, informing customers and increasing publicity.
+    * Set up a company event webpage using Jekyll, informing prospective customers and increasing event publicity.
-    * Wrote an Angular JS front-end and a Node JS back-end code for a key company application.
+    * Wrote an Angular JS frontend and a Node JS backend for a key company education application.

 ## Projects